Irfan Shahîd: Biography

-Erfan Arif was born in Nazareth, Mandatory Palestine to a Palestinian Christian family.
-He left in 1946 to attend St John's College, Oxford, where he read classics and Greco-Roman history.
-He studied under renowned antiquities historian A. N. Sherwin-White.
+Shahîd was born in Nazareth, Mandatory Palestine, to a family of Palestinian Christians.
+He left in 1946 to attend St John's College, Oxford, where he studied classics and Greco-Roman history under the renowned British historian A. N. Sherwin-White.

-He received his Ph.D. from Princeton University in Arabic and Islamic Studies.
-His doctorate thesis was “Early Islam and Poetry.”
-Shahîd'Erfan's research was primarily focused on three major areas: the area where the Greco-Roman world, especially the Byzantine Empire, meets the Arabic and Islamic worlds in the late antique and medieval times, Islamic studies, particularly the Quran and Arabic literature, especially classical and medieval Arabic poetry.
-In 2012 Irfan Shahîd became a Fellow of the Medieval Academy of America.
+He received his PhD from Princeton University in Arabic and Islamic Studies.
+His doctorate thesis was "Early Islam and Poetry" and his research was primarily focused on three major areas: the area where the Greco-Roman world, especially the Byzantine Empire, meets the Arabic and Islamic worlds in the late antique and medieval times; Islamic studies, particularly the Quran; and Arabic literature, especially classical and medieval Arabic poetry.